Rates - setting them, getting them, etc.

 Contently’s Freelance Rates Database

-Anna Codrea-Rado is working to close the #FreelancerPayGap - enter the rates you were quoted here and browse rates quoted to other freelancers here
+Anna Codrea-Rado is working to close the #FreelancerPayGap - enter the rates you were quoted here and browse rates quoted to other freelancers here (note: this is UK-focused)

 On setting rates